Learn useState In 10 Minutes - React Hooks Explained

 }

-Now, Let’s try to increment, decrement and reset the counter.
+Now, let’s try to increment, decrement, and reset the “count.”

-Unlike the previous example, now the UI is reacting to the counter variable updates and changing whenever the counter variable gets modified.
+Great!
+In contrast with the previous example, now the UI reacts to the count variable updates and changes whenever the count variable gets modified.

-Or in other terms, the component re-renders when the counter variable gets modified with the setter function.
+Or said differently, the component re-renders when the “count” variable gets modified with the setter function.

-Even though the code inside the component re-runs entirely when re-rendering, the state still get persisted between all the re-renders.
+Even though the code inside the component re-runs entirely when re-rendering, the state still gets persisted between all the re-renders.

 Hooks Rules

-Any happy marriage implies adhering to a bunch of pre-defined rules and so too does your relationship with React hooks.
+Any happy marriage implies adhering to a bunch of predefined constraints, and so too does your relationship with React hooks.

 First Rule

-Don’t even think about using hooks inside: Loops, conditions, nested functions, try/catch/finally blocks, or JSX Markup.
+That being said, don’t even think about using hooks inside loops, conditions, try/catch/finally blocks, or JSX markup.

 import { useState } from "react"